anthonyozerov/binomial/main.md

 Just like the random effects model, the Birge ratio method can be extended to the case where there are correlations between experiments.
 The CODATA analyses often have correlated experiments, so they use this extension.

-# Proposed Method
+## Sign Test

-We can call this method the "Binomial Method."
+We can call this method the "Sign Test" (ST): it is in fact an inversion (to get a confidence interval) of a test for the median of a distribution.
+But for clarity we will present only as a method to get confidence intervals.

-## Assumptions
+### Assumptions

 Let's make the following assumptions:

-:::{important} Assumptions of the Binomial Method
+:::{important} Assumptions of the Sign Test
 1.  $P(y_i<\theta)=0.5$

 2. The event $y_i<\theta$ is independent for each $i$.